Pyu city-states: Archaeology

-The Pyu people|Pyu were the earliest people in Southeast Asia to welcome in and adapt to Brahmic scripts in order to record their tonal language, inventing tonal markers.
+The Pyu people were the earliest people in Southeast Asia to welcome in and adapt Brahmic scripts in order to record their tonal language, inventing tonal markers.
+Major inscriptions on stone in the Pyu language survive at Sri Ksetra, Hanlin and near Pinle (Maingmaw), and Bagan.
+The earliest evidence of Pyu writing dates to the third-fourth and fifth-sixth centuries CE.

 The Pyu shared a type of urbanism on a wide variety of scales.
 They had walled spaces with one side sealed by a water tank or a tank outside of the walls.
-In late prehistory, the Pyu settled for quite some time in Beikthano in the Yin River Valley than the Nawin River Valley at Sri Ksetra, because they proved their skills of water control using irrigation systems depended on their good knowledge of the conditions in each locality and area.
-According to Stargardt in “From the Iron Age to early cities at Srikestra and Beikthano, Myanmar” Journal of Southeast Asian Studies, all the archaeology found a lot of major inscriptions on stone in phy language survive at Sri Kestra (Pyu), Hanlin and near Pinle (Hmainmaw), and Pagan (Bagan).
-They have strong evidence on the people were living in that century between the third-fourth and fifth-sixth centuries CE.
-All the record was nominated by World Heritage UNESCO and other historians.
-In this article, it mentioned and written also "Pyu" were among the earlies people in Southeast Asia.
-As Stargardt acknowledges in that article, "Sri Kestra" contained fields, irrigation canals, water tanks and iron-working sites, as well as monuments, markets (and elusive habitation areas) both inside and outside walls, all these halls also provide evidence of a powerful belief system in the elaborate provision of the dead”.
-In that article, the author adds upon his research in other's article, they also recorded old photo of founded place which is already surveyed in nine major burial terraces outside the southern city walls, old Buddhist monuments including the complex at "Beikthano" city and the queen "Panhtwar" cemetery.
+By late prehistory, the Pyu had settled for quite some time in Beikthano in the Yin River Valley and the Nawin River Valley at Sri Ksetra, proving their skills of water control using irrigation systems depending on good knowledge of the conditions in each locality and area.
+Sri Ksetra contained fields, irrigation canals, water tanks and iron-working sites, as well as monuments, markets and habitation areas both inside and outside the walls, retaining aspects of a cluster of villages.

+At both Sri Ksetra and Beikthano, funerary halls with brick walls and wooden pillars containing cremated urn burials have been excavated, providing evidence of a powerful belief system in the elaborate provision of the dead.
+An aspect of funerary culture at Sri Ksetra not found so far at other Pyu sites are burial terraces, of which there were at least nine major ones outside the southern city walls, each containing hundreds or occasionally thousands of cremation burial urns.

 Archaeological surveys have actually so far unearthed 12 walled cities, including five large walled cities, and several smaller non-fortified settlements, located at or near the three most important irrigated regions of precolonial Burma: the Mu River Valley in the north, the Kyaukse plains in centre, and the Minbu region in the south and west of the former two.
 The city-states were contemporaries of the Kingdom of Funan (Cambodia) and (perhaps) Champa (southern Vietnam), Dvaravati (Thailand), Tambralinga and Takuapa near the Kra Isthmus, and Srivijaya (southeast Sumatra).
 All these statelets foreshadowed the rise of the "classical kingdoms" of Southeast Asia in the second millennium CE.